VIDEO

 “This was a terrible struggle for Stubby.
 She lost a significant amount of weight during various outbreaks caused by the infection, and there were at least five times we came very close to losing her,” said Doug Warmolts, the Columbus Zoo and Aquarium’s vice president of animal care.
 “I remember one day when all of us were sitting by her pool after we had just finished another round of treatment.
 We were trying to determine next steps and while we realized we were losing the battle, we just weren’t ready to give up on her.”

-“I have never seen an animal rally back from a serious illness the way Stubby did, and she handled every one of her treatments with such grace.
+“I’ve never seen an animal rally back from a serious illness the way Stubby did, and she handled every one of her treatments with such grace.
 She was so trusting of us and so calm.
-She would look at us with those big, beautiful eyes, and I really believe that she knew we were trying to help her,” added Becky Ellsworth, Curator of the Columbus Zoo and Aquarium’s shores and aquarium region, where Stubby resides.
+She would look at us with those big, beautiful eyes, and I really believe that she knew we were trying to help her,” added Becky Ellsworth, curator of the Columbus Zoo and Aquarium’s shores and aquarium region, where Stubby resides.

 Although this is certainly unfortunate, in true Stubby fashion, it soon became clear that she was meant to forge her own path in helping her species.

-manatee training at zoo with a zookeeperImage courtesy of Grahm S. Jones, Columbus Zoo and Aquarium
+Image courtesy of Grahm S. Jones, Columbus Zoo and Aquarium

-Stubby’s training and contributions to conservation
+Stubby’s training and contributions to manatee conservation

 This was relatively surprising since, at the time, researchers believed that manatees were usually more solitary.
-Because the care team had initially needed to place all their focus on getting Stubby through her illness, once she was better, they began seeing other behaviors, particularly how intricately she interacted with the orphaned calves.
+Because the care team had initially needed to place all their focus on getting Stubby through her illness, once she was better they began seeing other behaviors, particularly how intricately she interacted with the orphaned calves.

-three manateesImage courtesy of Grahm S. Jones, Columbus Zoo and Aquarium
+Image courtesy of Allison Martain, Columbus Zoo and Aquarium

-As a second-stage rehabilitation facility, the zoo’s manatee care team does all tangible things possible for the animals.
-They make sure the animals are eating well, enriched and are receiving the top veterinary care.
-Even with all the expertise and dedication they provide, Stubby has voluntarily filled the role of a surrogate mother to the orphaned manatees who arrive, providing them with lessons that the human care team is unable to offer.
+Stubby has voluntarily filled the role of a surrogate mother to the orphaned manatees who arrive, providing them with lessons that the human care team is unable to offer.
+She teaches them how to be a manatee.

-“She socializes them and provides them with all the tools they will need that we will never know how to teach them,” Ellsworth said.
+“She socializes them and provides them with all the tools they will need that we’ll never know how to teach them,” Ellsworth said.
 “Each time new young manatees come to the zoo, Stubby immediately welcomes them.
 She lifts them to the surface to take a breath.
 She guides them out into the main aquarium and takes them on a full tour.
 She shows them where the food is and, of course, reminds them that she gets the good heads of lettuce.”

-manatee eating lettuceImage courtesy of Grahm S. Jones, Columbus Zoo and Aquarium
+Image courtesy of Grahm S. Jones, Columbus Zoo and Aquarium

 Stubby’s legacy

 “I remember visiting Stubby when I was a kid, and now I’m bringing my kids to the Zoo to see her,” said Annie N., a Columbus Zoo member from Westerville, Ohio.
-“She is one of our favorites — a true icon — and a great ambassador for her species as she provides our family with a personal connection and reminder of the importance of taking care of the world around us.”
+“She is one of our favorites — a true icon — and a great ambassador for her species as she provides our family with a personal connection and a reminder of the importance of taking care of the world around us.”

 Stubby’s care team has a long list of favorite memories, though many have to do with the inspiration, hope and lessons that she provides to them, too.